wasi-shah/Docker-AKS/Build a new Docker Image then Run as Container then Push to Docker Hub then Run on AKS/README.md

 ```
 Access the URL http://localhost

-# Create custom image drived from NGINX image and change the index page with your csutom page
+# Create a custom image derived from NGINX image and change the index page with your custom page
 ## Create Dockerfile and copy our customized index.html
 1. Create a folder
-2. Add file Dockerfile and add following code
+2. Add file Dockerfile and add the following code
 ```
 FROM nginx
 COPY index.html /usr/share/nginx/html